internetstandards/toolbox-wiki/DANE-for-SMTP-how-to.md

 This part of the how to describes some generic steps that should be taken with regard to both inbound and outbound e-mail traffic.

 ### Install or generate key pair
 You can use a commercial or Let's Encrypt certificate, but you can also generate your own key pair by using the provided Exim tools.
-Use `sudo bash /usr/share/doc/exim4-base/examples/exim-gencert` to generate a key pair.
+Use the following command to generate a key pair.

+`sudo bash /usr/share/doc/exim4-base/examples/exim-gencert`

 ### Configure TLS
 In Exim you should configure TLS by adding the following to **main/03_exim4-config_tlsoptions**